Haiku

 ——— ≈ ———

-the young child
+the tiny child

-speaking English and Portuguese
+speaking Portuguese

 humbles me